 Packed with nutritional value, coriander seeds are considered one of the most cooling spices in Ayurvedic medicine.

 The volatile oils present in the seeds make it a good relaxant and relieves anxiety.
-You can read all the benefits of cooking with coriander seeds here.

 How to use it

 Add a teaspoon of whole, crushed or powdered coriander seeds in vegetable stir-fries, curries, soups, and lentils.

 You can also use roasted crushed coriander seeds as a marinade or making spice rubs.

 We now know that hot summer days increases the ‘Pitta dosha’ in our bodies causing it to heat.

 To keep Pitta in balance, go for sweet, bitter and astringent food while trying to avoid salty, sour and hot spicy foods.